irmaodoguilherme/background-color-switcher/readme.md

 3. Run it locally using LiveServer in VSCode.

-> Alternative: Double click on the `index.html` file.
+> Alternative: Double click the `index.html` file.

 ## Technologies